leapdao/leap-core/README.md

 ## LICENSE

-Most Parsec Lib source files (lib folder and below) are made available under the terms of the GNU Affero General Public License (GNU AGPLv3).
+Most source files (lib folder and below) are made available under the terms of the GNU Affero General Public License (GNU AGPLv3).
 See individual files for details.